Mohamed Iguerbouchène: Early life

 Mohamed Iguerbouchène was the eldest of eleven children born to Saïd ben Ali and Sik Fatma bent Areski.
 He attended an English primary school in Algiers.
-It was here he was spotted in a music class by Bernard Fraser (later Bernard Fraser Ross), a wealthy homosexual Scottish bachelor, who spent winters in Algiers, and had served eight years in prison as a procurer for Lord Battersea and other aristocrats.
+It was here he was spotted in a music class by Bernard Fraser Ross (born Bernard Fraser), a wealthy homosexual Scottish bachelor, who spent winters in Algiers, and had served eight years in prison as a procurer for Lord Battersea and other aristocrats.
 Ross convinced Iguerbouchène's parents to allow him to take the boy to England for his musical education.

 Training

 Due to Fraser Ross's reputation, Iguerbouchène was likely privately educated.
 He later lied about his early years: claims that he studied at a Norton College, the Royal Academy of Music, the Royal College of Music, or even one of the predecessors of the Royal Northern College of Music, and under Robert Fischhof and Alfred Grünfeld have proven to be false.
 However, he was certainly a musical prodigy.
 Early works included Kabylia Rapsodie n.
 9 and Arabic rapsodie n.
 7.